ga-reth/lil-defi/README.md

 ## lil-uniswap

-> A very simple and limited adaptation of uniswap v3, built to deconstruct the protcol to it's barebones
+> A very simple and limited adaptation of uniswap, built to deconstruct the protcol to it's barebones to understand how it functions

 soonTm